Homeschool

 Families can also register their children under the age of 5 for Little Learners.
 Available throughout the day, this loosely structured program features story times, crafts, and guided activities related to the day’s themes.
 Children enrolled in Little Learners must be accompanied by a parent or guardian at all times.

-If you have any questions, please contact Katerina Mazzacane, Youth and Family Programs Manager, at 860-236-5621 x222 or email kmazzacane@connecticutmuseum.org.
+If you have any questions, please contact Katerina Tamburrino, Family Programs Manager & Accessibility Coordinator, at ktamburrino@connecticutmuseum.org or call 860-236-5621 x222.

 _____________________________________________